shopware/shopware/src/Docs/Resources/current/50-checkout/40-delivery.md

 }
 ```

-- `stock`: the quantity which is currently in stock.
+- `availableStock`: the quantity which is currently in stock.
 - `weight`: weight of the line item in kg
 - `inStockDeliveryDate`: `Shopware\Core\Checkout\Cart\Delivery\Struct\DeliveryDate` object
 which contains the earliest and latest in stock delivery date as `DateTime`